Skip to contents

 Comparison figures

-The following figures compare outputs from the ADMB and TMB models:
+The following figures compare outputs from the ADMB and RTMB models:

 Average weight (kg) at age.